iPod Service and Repair

 If you’re covered by AppleCare+ for your iPod touch and your battery can hold only 80 percent or less of its original capacity, we'll service it at no charge.

 If your battery service isn't covered by warranty, AppleCare+, or consumer law, we can repair or replace your iPod for a fee.

 If your iPod screen is broken, we might be able to service it for an out-of-warranty fee.
 Accidental damage isn't covered by the Apple Warranty.
 The cost to repair an accidentally damaged screen depends on your iPod model, any additional damage, and if you have AppleCare+ coverage.
 If your screen cracks due to a defect, it’s covered by Apple warranty and consumer law.

-AppleCare+ for iPod touch includes up to two instances of accidental damage, each with an excess fee.
+AppleCare+ for iPod touch includes up to two instances of accidental damage, each with a service fee.
 You can use an instance for screen repair.
 If you don’t have AppleCare+, you can repair your broken screen for an out-of-warranty fee.

 We'll run a diagnostic test to see if your iPod needs any other repairs.
 If it does, we'll let you know.